What are Mineral Rights?

 As we’ve alluded to above, fee simple ownership includes mineral rights and surface rights in one single contract.
 Fee simple is a legal term and is the most absolute (and most common) form of property ownership in the United States.

-In a fee simple contract, the ownership of the entire estate is generally held by one person until it is sold, gifted, or bequeathed to another individual.
+In a fee simple contract, the ownership of the entire estate is generally under by one person until selling, gifting, or bequeathing to another individual.
 If a fee simple owner decides to sell their mineral rights (or sell their property, but retain their mineral rights), then the land is transformed into a split estate.

 Learn more about fee simple ownership rights.